-The question that needs immediate answer is why and who.
+The question that needs an immediate answer is why and who.

-Najib rightly had put the view of the nation when he said “This is a tragic day in what has already been a tragic year for Malaysia”.
-We have yet to overcome the loss of MH370 and certainly we do no need another tragedy involving our planes.
+Najib rightly had put the view of the nation when he said: “This is a tragic day in what has already been a tragic year for Malaysia”.
+We have yet to overcome the loss of MH370 and certainly, we do not need another tragedy involving our planes.

 My brother in law is certainly in a shock over the loss – he flew on the route quite often and know personally some of the MH17 crew.
 This has been the second time he had been very lucky by missing out on the 2 routes where MH had gone down.

 It certainly has been the case of the plane being at the wrong time and place and unlike MH370, we have the MH17 wreck and to some extent, some kind of closure.